fumio125/fumio125.github.io/content/publication/2023_access_kikkawa/index.md

 ---
-title: 'M3R-CNN: On effective multi-modal fusion of RGB and depth cues for instance segmentation in bin-picking'
+title: 'Accuracy evaluation and prediction of single-image camera calibration'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Takao Nishi
-  - Shinya Kawasaki
-  - Kosuke Iewaki
+  - Susumu Kikkawa
   - admin
-  - Damien Petit
+  - Daigo Muramatsu
-  - Yoichi Takano
+  - Yasushi Yagi
-  - Kensuke Harada
+  - Hideo Saito

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2023-09-19T00:00:00Z'
+date: '2023-02-13T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).